access-ci-org/Integration_Roadmaps/docs/source/tasks/Infrastructure_Description_v3.md

 ### Creating a CIDeR organization

 RPs require a CIDeR organization (e.g. Texas Tech University) in order to define infrastructure resources.
 To see organizations currently defined, see [CIDeR's organizations list](https://cider.access-ci.org/resource_providers).
-(ACCESS login required - see [Getting Started with CIDeR](#getting-started-with-cider) for access/authorization issues)
+(ACCESS login required - see @getting-started-with-cider) for access/authorization issues)

 Submit an *Integration and Operations Request* from [*this page*](https://operations.access-ci.org/open-operations-request/) with the Title “New CIDeR Organization” and the following information: